 Cutting board safety

 - There is a lively debate over which is safer, wood or plastic cutting boards.
 Science says both can be safe if they are cleaned thoroughly.
-Scrub them well with warm soapy water, rinse, and then scrub again with a chlorine based cleanser and a brush.
+Scrub them well with warm soapy water, rinse, and then scrub again with a chlorine based cleanser like Comet and a brush.
 Plastic boards can go into the dishwasher, where they get exposed to high heat and detergent.
 For that reason, I recommend plastic.

-- Keep one board for meats only.
+- Keep two boards, one for meats only.